bgrasmo/100daysofcode/README.md

 We can use the ```section``` element to wrap our code in and more easily see the different sections.
 Without it we don't easily see that the HTML section ends after the paragraph and the CSS part starts after it.

+## Section 5: Serving a website, hosting and deplyment
 ## Day 8 - 2022-04-17
 ### Going through course content for day 11:
 Hosting and deployment explained.
 Then shown drag and drop to app.netlify.com/drop.
 I've looked into Github pages myself.
 Favicon explained: